Do I need to identify my dog as an ESA by getting it to wear an identification vest?

 The price of your vest depends on a number of factors like the fabric, style, and design.
 A simple design will cost less than an intricate one.
 On average, a good quality vest will cost anything between $40 to $80.

-An ESA letter is proof that you need a companion by your side for your emotional assistance and it enables you to live and travel with your companion without spending extra money.
+An ESA letter is proof that you need a companion by your side for your emotional assistance.
+It enables you to live and travel with your companion without spending extra money.

 If you are looking for a legitimate place to get your ESA Letter, then look no further and please contact one of our licensed mental health professionals to help you bring your favorite animal home.